stanbaek/stanbaek.github.io/_sources/ComplexFunctions.md

 ```
 <br>

-In three-dimensional space, the distinction between the two helixes becomes apparent.
-The two complex exponential functions are orthogonal to each other, signifying their lack of correlation.
-This distinction is evident when observing their real and imaginary parts, as depicted below.
+The challenge dissolves when we transition into three-dimensional space, where the distinction between the two helixes becomes apparent.
+The orthogonal orientation of the two complex exponential functions signifies their lack of correlation.
+This distinction is clearly observable when examining their real and imaginary parts, as depicted in the dynamic visualization below.

 ```{image} ./figures/comp_exponential2.gif
 :width: 420
 :align: center
 ```
 <br>

+This multi-dimensional perspective provides a more profound understanding of the behavior of complex exponential functions, emphasizing their intricate geometry and the significance of frequency in their representation.

 ## Visualizing General Complex Functions